 Getting Money Back in the Hands of Wage Theft Victims

 In 2013, PEACE got the County Commission to pass a Wage Theft Resolution, allocating money to the Legal Aid Society to take on cases of wage theft and creating a special Wage Theft Docket within the court system so that these cases could be swiftly heard.
-To date, $500,000 has been recovered nearly 500 Palm Beach County wage theft victims.
+To date, nearly $1.2 million has been recovered for nearly 1,200 Palm Beach County wage theft victims.

 Glades Jobs to Glades Residents!